Phoenix1112/DnsR/README.md

 # DnsR

-DnsR is a program used to filter and resolve subdomain names.
-DnsR does not require any resolvers.txt pydig module is used to resolve subdomains.DnsR can only be used with the pipe method.
-DnsR also filter wildcard subdomains.
-To do this, use the -b/--blacklist parameter. before you can use this parameter, we need to know the wildcard dns names.
+The dnsr program is a program used to resolve subdomains.
+You can resolve subdomains without the need for any resolvers.txt To use this program, python3 software language must be installed on your computer.

 # Install

 ```

 git clone https://github.com/Phoenix1112/DnsR.git

 cd DnsR